Why Sourcing is So Important to Talent Acquisition

 Since data is getting increasing attention in talent acquisition these days, we’ll start with some numbers.
 Our hunch is that they align with your experience:

-Taken together, these data points explain why sourcing is so important to talent management.
+Taken together, these data points explain why sourcing is important in recruitment and to talent management.
 They explain why over 58% of TA professionals in a recent Gem survey said they have dedicated sourcers on their talent teams.
 The following is for that other 42%—the teams that don’t yet have a process in place for actively recruiting passive talent.

 We all know that the economy—record-low unemployment rates, a job market driven by candidates—is shaping the TA industry in big ways.
 You likely hear the term “talent scarcity”—the argument that there aren’t enough skilled workers to meet demand—on a daily basis.
 But the most mature talent acquisition teams don’t buy into this line of thinking.
 They recognize there are plenty of skilled workers out there; many of them just happen to be working elsewhere.
 And the vast majority of them would be open to a career change if the offer was right.
 That’s why the Apples, Googles, and Amazons of the world have teams of dedicated sourcers... despite the fact that they’re inundated with applications.